Fed's Bullard says not concerned about Fed independence under Trump

-ST. LOUIS (Reuters) - The Fed is a "technocratic" institution whose structure means it will remain outside the influence of the new administration of President-elect Donald Trump, St. Louis Fed President James Bullard said on Thursday.
+ST. LOUIS, Nov 10 (Reuters) - The Fed is a "technocratic" institution whose structure means it will remain outside the influence of the new administration of President-elect Donald Trump, St. Louis Fed President James Bullard said on Thursday.

 Under the Fed's structure Trump would have the power to appoint a new Fed chair when Janet Yellen's term expires in 2018.
 However, the central bank's structure of seven governors serving 14-year terms and 12 regional bank presidents means the institution will remain "at arm's length" from political influence.